Ashu-k10/CleanDirectory-Automation/README.md

 ## 📌 Overview

-Directory Sentinel is a Python automation tool that continuously monitors a specified directory at regular intervals.
+CleanDirectory is a Python automation tool that continuously monitors a specified directory at regular intervals.

 The application scans every file inside the directory and its subdirectories, identifies empty files, deletes them automatically, and creates a timestamped log file containing the scan details.